Sendelingsdrift

 Sendelingsdrift is a border post between Namibia and South Africa in the Richtersveld.
-A ferry carries traffic across the Orange River at 150 rands per vehicle.
+The Octha cable ferry crosses the Orange River (Garib) to Namibia.
+It is guided by tethers on a high rope and is fitted with two outboard motors.
 The post is usually open from 8:00 AM to 4:00 PM.
-It also serves as an entrance to the ǀAi-ǀAis/Richtersveld Transfrontier Park, formerly known as Richtersveld National Park.
-Cellphone reception is limited in the area.
+It also serves as an entrance to the ǀAi-ǀAis/Richtersveld Transfrontier Park.